-- For women: The only visible, pierced jewelry that is acceptable is a small, single, stud earring.
+- The only visible, pierced jewelry that is acceptable is a small, single, stud earring.
 Hoops, rings, or dangling earrings are not allowed.
-Jewelry on the tongue, eyebrows, nose, or lips is not allowed.
+Jewelry on the tongue, eyebrows, nose, lips, etc. is not allowed.

-- For men: Visible pierced jewelry is not allowed.
-Facial hair must be neatly trimmed to a maximum length of ½ inch to permit proper fit of personal protective equipment (as recommended by the Center for Disease Control), and not be of a faddish or unusual appearance.
+- Facial hair must be neatly trimmed to a maximum length of ½ inch to permit proper fit of personal protective equipment (as recommended by the Center for Disease Control), and not be of a faddish or unusual appearance.

 - Only a plain wedding band is acceptable.

 - Hair must be pulled back out of the face and off the shoulders.
 Hair color must be of a natural color; faddish or unnatural colors or styles are not permitted.

 - Nails must be trimmed and kept clean at all times.
 Nail length must be kept at a maximum of 2 mm overhang.
 Artificial nails are not allowed.

 - Tattoos cannot be visible.
 Tattoos and piercing are discouraged while in school due to increased chance of infection and the ability to comply with Stanbridge and hospital policy.